dominikwalk/importtime-output-wrapper/README.md

 ```
 The output is scaled to 79 characters.
 The number behind the bar indicates the import time in microseconds.

-I personally used this program to sort the output of the ```-X importtime``` implementaion to index modules that were slowing down the startup of a larger project.
+I personally used this tool to sort the output of the ```-X importtime``` implementaion to index modules that were slowing down the startup of a larger project.
 Maybe someone else will find this functionality useful someday.

 **Note** that its output may be broken in multi-threaded application, as mentioned in the [official documentation](https://docs.python.org/3.7/using/cmdline.html#id5 "importtime documentation").